kpumuk/blog-dmytro/content/posts/20240827165643-on-dangers-of-open3-popen3/index.md

 Inter-process communication is hard, and we should be extra careful when dealing with it.
 It was a fun exploration for me writing this post, but when I hit a deadlock in production running ffmpeg on a corrupted video file, or a stalled MySQL backup caused by excessive stderr output, those memories will haunt me till the end of my days.
 Remember to read simultaneously from both inputs, and you might never see this problem in your programs.

 Scripts used in this benchmark are available in the [blog repository](https://github.com/kpumuk/blog-dmytro/tree/main/supplementary/popen3-deadlock/).

+## Change history

+- **2024-09-17** — Added a diagram for the conditions leading to a deadlock when reading from one channel at a time.